alex-petrenko/sample-factory/docs/07-advanced-topics/batched-non-batched.md

 # Batched/Non-Batched Sampling

-Sample Factory has two different implementations of the sampling process: batched and non-batched.
+Sample Factory has two different implementations of the RolloutWorker: batched and non-batched.
 You can switch between them using `--batched_sampling=[True|False]` argument.

 ## Non-Batched Sampling